 Initially, many color-changing experts thought that the fall colors would arrive a tad earlier than normal, but weather conditions in the late weeks of August and early September appear to have delayed the arrival.

 The Upper Peninsula is predicted to see peak colors in late September and early October, while the southernmost corners of the state are not likely to see colors peak until mid-October.

 One thing to keep in mind as you are planning your 2023 fall color tour in Michigan — the leaves begin to change color in the northern regions first, and then move south.
 In addition, the most color is going to be seen inland and then move to the shorelines.
 The coasts of Michigan will often peak later than their inland counterparts nearby.

 Tucked away in the farthest, northernmost region of the state, the Western Upper Peninsula may have the state’s harshest, longest winters — but it also boasts the most vibrant display of fall colors each year.
 A voyage to this area is well worth the effort, particularly for those who are looking to enjoy those spectacular colors as soon as possible.

 In a typical year, the fall colors in the Western Upper Peninsula will peak between the last week of September and the first two weeks of October.
-This year, the fall colors in the Upper Peninsula appear to be slightly delayed, with peak colors anticipated by the middle of October.
+This year, the fall colors in the western Upper Peninsula are predicted to peak the last weekend of September.